nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Napoleon"
     author="Andrew Roberts"
     special="true"
     description="I've read dozens of books about entrepreneurs, statesmen, scientists, etc, but this book makes me feel something more than just inspiration for worldly pursuits.
-Napoleon was one of the last Great individuals.
-We today have great people everywhere which is great for humanity, but long gone is the time when an era could be named after an individual alone.
-He is put in the group of great conquerors of history, along side Caesar and Alexander, and he is the last." >}}
+Napoleon was one of the last Great individuals of history.
+We today have an abundance great people, but long gone is the time when an era could be named after an individual alone." >}}

 {{< book
     title="A Tour of C++"
     author="Bjarne Stroustrup"
     special=""
     description="I've never seen a language so great and terrible.
 I've yet to dive deep in a project with it.
 My biggest gripe about it is just the lack of decent tooling around it.
 I'd rather use something like Zig and Rust, where making it deployable seems like a sane task.
 Having to deal with the lack of coherence (tooling, package management, different versions) just makes it seem like a pain.
-Things like C++ supporting Modules, but 3 years later GCC doesn't support it is just wild to me.">}}
+Things like C++ supporting Modules, but 3 years later GCC still doesn't support it says it all.">}}

 {{< book
     title="Efficient Go"
     author="Bartiomiej Plotka"
     special=""
     description="This book was alright.
 The first half was about Go and the second half was just a review of computer architecture.
-I half read a handful of books covering Go, but since I only half read them, this is the only one that is included.">}}
+Nothing super crazy here.">}}

 {{< book
     title="Writing an Interpreter In Go"